TOPLLab/topllab.github.io/warduino/guide/plugin.md

 The `program` key of the json file specifies the entry file of the application that you want to debug.
 In this instance, we've opted for the `button` application introduced in [examples](/guide/examples/button).

-Although the `button` application is bug-free, its simplicity makes it ideal for illustrating the various available functionalities.
+Depending on the extension of the file pointed by the `program` entry.

-Throughout the remainder of this plugin documentation, we will continue to employ the same [button](/guide/examples/button) application to demonstrate the diverse range of debugger functionalities
+The plugin will load the required WebAssembly compilers and create source mappers accordindly.

 ### Configurating the WARDuino Debugger